The short answer to “Is Ivory soap safe for babies?” is: Yes it is. It’s one of the safest baby bath products you can use, actually.

 If you plan on using the brand Ivory soap soon, be sure to look at these reminders for how best to use these baby products with your newborn kid.

 Besides the choice of Ivory bath soap, you’ll need to allot a good time for your baths.
+Especially if you’re planning for a detox bath.

 This is especially true for first baths as the timing, both in regards to your schedule and the process in setting a routine, is key to making bath time much less stressful than it has to be.